-Questions to Consider when going into a Divorce in WI
+Questions to Consider when Going into a Divorce in WI

-If you have been unhappy in your marriage and have reached a point that you believe the relationship is beyond repair, you may be thinking about filing for divorce.
+If you have been unhappy in your marriage and have reached a point where you believe the relationship is beyond repair, you may be thinking about filing for divorce.
 However, when you walk away from a marriage, you know that there will be significant emotional and financial consequences.
-There may never be an ideal time to introduce this kind of chaos into your life, but when you know your marriage is over, is there a best time to divorce?
+There may never be an ideal time to introduce this kind of chaos into your life, but when you know your marriage is over, is there the best time to divorce?

 Attorney and Mediator Karyn Youso of First Look Family Law understands the complexities of deciding when to divorce.
 She has extensive experience helping clients understand their options and connects them with resources during and after their Wisconsin divorce case.

 It’s essential to begin by recognizing that there will probably never be a “right” or “perfect” time to tell your spouse you want a divorce or have them served with papers.
 Taking that action will be the beginning of a torrent of emotions and legal consequences that you may never be fully prepared to confront.
 You also have no way of knowing what your life will look like after the divorce, or of being sure you have made the right choice.

 Every circumstance is different, and you will have to consider whether you can continue living in your marriage versus moving forward with a divorce.

 Some factors can be more compelling than others, however.
 Here are some questions that may help you decide if the time to divorce may be right for you:

 If you believe you are in an emotionally or physically abusive situation, the time to get help and get out of the relationship is now.
 It’s crucial to develop a plan to leave the relationship safely, however.
 End Abuse Wisconsin has information on community resources for safety planning during divorce when there is abuse.
 Contact a domestic violence support professional and a divorce attorney as soon as possible to learn more about your options.